 Millions of Americans — and undoubtedly many of AFM readers — suffer from the debilitating effects of osteoarthritis.
 But new research and treatments are helping those with OA get active again.

-We discussed osteoarthritis with Dr. Ryan Sieg, Orthopedic Surgeon and Medical Director of Sonex Therapy and President, Sean Vieira.
+We discussed osteoarthritis with Dr. Ryan Sieg, Orthopedic Surgeon and Medical Director of Sonex Orthopedics and President, Sean Vieira.

 AFM: What is Osteoarthritis (OA)?